Shieldsx/cornwall-dyslexia-support/README.md

 - Deploy the final site to a GitHub Pages.
 - Demonstrate version control using GitHub.

+Project Goals-
+To devlelop a functional, reaponsive webpage loyal to my designs and to cover the advised criteria.
+Along with this, providing evidence of testing and documentation in the Readme file along with screenshots.

-Project Goals:
+Project Features-

-Project Features: One fully responsive webpage (Homepage), different sections for different information, anchor link buttons, images, an appearing back-to-top button, a floating theme-toggle switch, contact information with working hyperlinks, social media icons linked to their sites.
+One fully responsive webpage (Homepage), different sections for different information, anchor link buttons, images, an appearing back-to-top button, a floating theme-toggle switch, contact information with working hyperlinks, social media icons linked to their sites.

+Design Details-
-Design Details: Colour pallet, colour picker, font awesome, a colour contrast checker
+Colour pallet, colour picker, font awesome, a colour contrast checker

+Naviagation Structure-
-Naviagation Structure: There will be a consistent Nav Bar horizontally formed at the top of the page on all devices, displaying a row of links for the desktop and a dropdown burger menu for the tablet and mobile.
+There will be a consistent Nav Bar horizontally formed at the top of the page on all devices, displaying a row of links for the desktop and a dropdown burger menu for the tablet and mobile.

 User Stories -
 ⦁	Homepage Clarity